-- 1.1 Inverclyde Council has a statutory obligation, under Section 34 of the Roads (Scotland) Act 1984, to take such steps as it considers reasonable to prevent snow and ice endangering the safe passage of pedestrians and vehicles over public roads which by definition includes carriageways, footways, footpaths, etc. - 1.2 It is therefore the aim of Environmental & Public Protection to: - provide a standard of service on public roads, (in compliance with Policies Psafe32 and Psafe33 of the Council's Local Transport Strategy) which will permit safe movement of vehicular, cyclist and pedestrian traffic appropriate to the prevailing weather conditions; - ii. establish a pattern of working which will keep delays, diversions or road closures to a minimum during adverse weather conditions; - iii. conduct operations having regard to the requirements of the Health & Safety at Work Act 1974, and associated Health, Safety & Welfare legislation.
+- 1.1 Inverclyde Council has a statutory obligation, under Section 34 of the Roads (Scotland) Act 1984, to take such steps as it considers reasonable to prevent snow and ice endangering the safe passage of pedestrians and vehicles over public roads which by definition includes carriageways, footways, footpaths, etc. - 1.2 It is therefore the aim of Inverclyde Council to: - (i) provide a standard of service on public roads, (in compliance with the relevant Policies of the Council's Local Transport Strategy) which will permit safe movement of vehicular, cyclist and pedestrian traffic appropriate to the prevailing weather conditions; - (ii) establish a pattern of working which will keep delays, diversions or road closures to a minimum during adverse weather conditions; - (iii) conduct operations having regard to the requirements of the Health & Safety at Work Act 1974, and associated Health, Safety & Welfare legislation.